 Lie back with your seat pressed into a wall and raise your legs up, using a support under your lower back if needed.
 “The restorative nature of this posture gets blood flowing to parts of the body that need it, making it good for most any ailment including arthritis, high or low blood pressure, and respiratory issues,” Minardi says.

-3. Military Press With Barbell Courtesy of 1st Armored Division
+3. Military Press With Barbell

 The Risk: Shoulder Injuries